tricksterwink/pdf2excel/readme.md

-This project provides a Python script to extract tables from PDF files and convert them into a single Excel workbook.
-It utilizes the `camelot` library for robust table detection and extraction from PDF documents, and `pandas` for efficient data handling and output to the Excel format.
+This is a Flask web app that extracts tables from PDF files and converts them into a single Excel workbook.
+It leverages the `camelot` library for reliable table detection and extraction, and uses `pandas` for efficient data processing and Excel output.

 ## Installation
 1. Clone the repository: